microsoft/moaw/workshops/advanced-aks/workshop.md

 At this point, we have just simply labeled the namespace, instructing the Istio control plane to enable sidecar injection on new deployments into the namespace.
 Since we have existing deployments in the namespace already, we will need to restart teh deployments to trigger the sidecar inject.

-Get a list of all the current deployment names in the `aks-store` namepace.
+Get a list of all the current deployment names in the `aks-store` namespace.

 ```bash
 kubectl get deploy -n aks-store